PyCQA/redbaron/docs/tuto.rst

-Queries are very powerful: you can pass lambda, regex, a short hand syntax for regex and globs, a tuple of string instead of a string for the type of nodes, a global regex that receives the node (instead of a regex per attribute) etc...
+Queries are very powerful: you can pass lambda, regex, a short hand syntax for regex and globs, a tuple of string instead of a string for the type of nodes, a global regex that receives the node (instead of a regex per attribute), etc.
 You can read all of that here: :doc:`querying`.

 :file:`.find` and :file:`.find_all` also have a shortcut syntax (exactly like